julian240502/football-xg-analysis/README.md

 This project delivers a complete pipeline to:

 * Build an **Expected Goals (xG) model** using real football match data (StatsBomb)
-* Visualize shots, heatmaps and player performance
+* Visualize shots, heatmaps and at terms player performance
-* Deploy an interactive **Streamlit application** for tactical and scouting analysis
+* [In coming ...]
+Deploy an interactive **Streamlit application** for tactical and scouting analysis

 ## Objective